At stake on Election Day: The reality of the presidency

 CBS News' John Dickerson on the knowns and unknowns that either Kamala Harris or Donald Trump will face in leading our country into an uncertain future.

-"The Daily Report with John Dickerson" is presented Monday through Thursday (6 p.m.
-ET) on CBS News 24/7 and features the latest headlines and live, in-depth reporting on the day's major stories.
+Prior to joining the CBS Evening News, Dickerson anchored "The Daily Report with John Dickerson" on CBS News 24/7, where for two years the show created a space to go beyond the latest headlines and provide live, in-depth interviews on the day's major stories.

-He is also a co-host of Slate's "Political Gabfest" and "Whistlestop" podcasts and the host of "Navel Gazing," a podcast of essays about the notebooks he has carried for thirty years.
+Dickerson has also been a co-host of Slate's "Political Gabfest" for 20 years; is the creator of "Whistlestop," a podcast of presidential history; and in 2024 published an eight-essay album of personal essays, "Navel Gazing," a podcast based on the notebooks he has carried 35 years.
 He is also a contributing writer to The Atlantic.

 Dickerson joined CBS News in April 2009 as an analyst and contributor.
 For six years, he served as the Network's political director.
-He moderated "Face the Nation" from June 2015 to January 2018 and was the program's chief Washington correspondent.
+He moderated CBS News' Sunday morning public affairs program "Face The Nation" from June 2015 to January 2018 and was the Network's chief Washington correspondent.
 During the 2016 presidential campaign, he moderated CBS News' two presidential debates.
-From January 2018 until May 2019, he was co-host of "CBS This Morning."
+From January 2018 until May 2019, he was a co-host of "CBS This Morning."

-From 2019-2021, Dickerson was a contributor for 60 Minutes, where his story on the death of Elijah McClean was nominated for an Emmy.
+From 2019-2021, Dickerson was a contributor for 60 Minutes, where his story on the death of Elijah McClain was nominated for an Emmy.

-In addition to his political reporting, Dickerson has interviewed a wide range of figures, from Apple CEO Tim Cook to actors Glenda Jackson and Christian Bale, authors Colson Whitehead, Michael Lewis, and Tara Westover, and musicians John Prine, Jon Batiste, Jason Isbell and Dave Matthews.
+In addition to his political reporting, Dickerson is known for his in-depth interviews with a wide range of figures, from Apple CEO Tim Cook to actors Glenda Jackson and Christian Bale, authors Colson Whitehead, Michael Lewis and Tara Westover, and musicians John Prine, Jon Batiste, Jason Isbell and Dave Matthews.

-Dickerson started his career with Time magazine, covering economics, Congress and the presidency.
+Dickerson started his career as a Time magazine correspondent, covering economics, Congress, and the presidency.
 In the last four years of his 12 at the magazine, he was its White House correspondent.
 From 2005 to 2015, he was Slate magazine's chief political correspondent.
-He has covered the last eight presidential campaigns.
+He has covered the last nine presidential campaigns.

 His mother, Nancy Dickerson, was CBS News' first female correspondent.
 Dickerson is the author of On Her Trail (Simon and Schuster), a book about his mother.
 He is also the author of the New York Times bestsellers Whistlestop: My Favorite Stories from Presidential Campaign History (Twelve Books) and The Hardest Job in the World: The American Presidency.
 (Random House).